Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/KV_sp_rotation.md

             tenantid: "YOUR_TENANT_ID"                    # [REQUIRED] the tenant ID of the KeyVault
 ```

-Deploy it.
-On portal, create Secret named hello with some value.
+Deploy the application.
+On portal, create a Secret named "hello" with some value.
 Then Apply the yaml file.

 ```
 $ kubectl apply -f nginx.yaml
 ```

-Check the vaule of the KeyVault secret is referenced on a pod.
+Check the value of the KeyVault secret referenced on the pod.

 ```
 $ kubectl get pods